tenzir/tenzir/rfc/002-fault-tolerance/README.md

   the (SET, CLEAR) operations OR rollback / cancel the transaction.

-- While this strategy allows for serializing the transactions into a conflict-free state, it does not help with each VAST node "seeing the full picture", i.e., being aware of the transactions that are triggered from within other VAST nodes.
+- While this strategy allows for serializing the transactions into a conflict-free state, it does not help with each Tenzir node "seeing the full picture", i.e., being aware of the transactions that are triggered from within other Tenzir nodes.

 - There doesn't seem to be a full CDC functionality, only watching single keys.
   There could be a key for a `transaction_id` (an integer increment for every